alphagov/notifications-functional-tests/README.md

   - phone_number: `dev_TEST_NUMBER`
   - password: `dev_NOTIFY_RESEARCH_MODE_EMAIL_PASSWORD`
   - all permissions for the seeded service.
+  - the user should also accept the invite from the seeded organisation
   - sms auth
 * A second seeded user will have to be invited with the following details
   - email_address: `dev_NOTIFY_RESEARCH_SERVICE_EMAIL_AUTH_ACCOUNT`, this can be set to `notify-tests-preview+email-auth@digital.cabinet-office.gov.uk` to send auth emails to a test email account.